 Estimate, Estimate, Estimate

 Debbie Schwartz recommends that teens check PayScale to see what salary they might make during their first year out of college.
-Along with your student, you can estimate what they’ll need to borrow, and plug it into a student loan calculator.
+Along with your student, you can estimate how much they’ll need to borrow, and plug it into a student loan calculator.
 This will provide you with an idea of the number of payments your student will have to make after college, as well as the monthly and cumulative payments, and the total interest.

 Be sure to discuss whether they expect to be able to make their monthly payments while living on their entry-level salary.